 Also: Know when NOT to go!
 Peak travel days include Fridays, Sundays and Mondays – so there are usually less deals to be found if you’re planning to fly on these days.
 Weekends are usually more expensive to fly on than weekdays, so if you can, try to fly during the week.
 It does make a difference on which day you fly, so if you have flexibility there, you will save money.

 When to book your ticket

 I’ve read dozens of articles discussing the best time to book your ticket.
 Six months in advance?
 Six weeks in advance?
 Some say eight weeks in advance.
 In my experience, neither one of them is true.
 I often leave my flight alerts on (see #2) after booking a ticket and prices usually don’t go up until the very last minute.
 Last year, I waited until the ‘six week mark’ to book a ticket, afraid that prices would go up afterwards.
 Instead, I received a flight alert with a great deal – a cheaper ticket than I had bought – two weeks after I booked my ticket, and I was mad at myself for not waiting longer.

 2. How to find cheap flights: Sign up for flight alerts

-The first thing I do when I know I need to book a flight is to sign up for flight alerts.
+A thing that’s key to finding cheap flights: Signing up for flight alerts.
 I usually use Skyscanner for that, but other sites like Kayak and Momondo offer flight alert emails as well.
 That way I get an email every day with the current airfare to my destination on the date I’ve chosen.
 As soon as the price goes down to a fare I am willing to pay or I see a great deal, I book my ticket.